Fred R. Harris facts for kids

 Education | University of Oklahoma (BA, LLB) |

 From 1969 to 1970, Harris served as chairman of the Democratic National Committee.
 In the 1968 presidential election, Democratic nominee Hubert Humphrey strongly considered him as his running mate.
 Harris unsuccessfully sought the Democratic presidential nomination in 1972 and 1976.
-After 1976, he became a professor at the University of New Mexico.
+After 1976, he was a professor at the University of New Mexico.

 Early life